SIA’s Air India intervention a ‘capability transplant’ crucial to its long-term play: analysts

 “SIA knows what ‘good’ looks like in these domains at a granularity very few carriers can match,” he added.

-Bauer pointed to data from India’s civil aviation ministry, which showed that 82.5 per cent of Air India’s aircraft analysed since January 2025 had exhibited recurring technical defects; the figure was 36.5 per cent for rival IndiGo.
+Data from India’s civil aviation ministry shows that 82.5 per cent of Air India’s aircraft analysed since January 2025 had recurring technical defects.
+The figure was 36.5 per cent for rival IndiGo.

-Air India has also been contending with planes flown without airworthiness certificates and regulatory lapses flagged by European regulators.
+There have been Air India planes flown without airworthiness certificates, and regulatory lapses flagged by European regulators.

 However, Bauer warned that SIA’s rigorous standards risk triggering a “cultural antibody reaction” within Air India’s heavily unionised, tenured workforce.